ArshidAli84/ArshidAli84/README.md

 - 👨‍💻 My projects span various applications in **Machine Learning, Smart Grids, and Energy Management**.
 Find them at [My GitHub Profile](https://github.com/ArshidAli84).

 - 💬 Curious about **Machine Learning, Smart Grids, and Energy Management**?
-I'm passionate about discussing innovations and challenges in these fields.
 Interseted in diving deep into **Reinforcement Learning**, exploring its applications in optimizing energy managemnet within smart microgrid, ensuring efficiency and resilieance.

-- 📫 Reach out to me at arshidali.yaho@gmail.com for collaborations, discussions, or inquiries.
+- 📫 Reach out to me at arshidali.yaho@gmail.com for discussions, or inquiries.